 Appendix C contains the adopted 2015 revenue requirement increases and the results of operations supporting tables for PG&E, which incorporates the forecast costs we find to be reasonable and which are adopted in today’s decision.
 Additionally, due to the delay in issuing this decision, we adopt a third attrition year (2018), with costs based on a Joint Stipulation on Post Test-Year Ratemaking between PG&E and the Office of Ratepayer Advocated (ORA).
-Appendix contains the post test year results of operations tables for 2016-2018.
+Appendix E contains the post test year results of operations tables for 2016-2018.
 Appendix E, Table 7 contains the factors applied for 2018.
+The scope of work to be performed during 2018 shall be similar to the scope of work performed in 2017.
 PG&E’s next GT&S application shall be delayed one year and cover 2019 – 2021.

 The adopted revenue requirements, in comparison to PG&E’s requested amounts and rates currently in place, are summarized below: